awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## My WorkSpace looks blurry on my Mac<a name="screen_blurry_osx"></a>

 If your screen resolution in WorkSpaces is low and objects look blurry, you need to turn on high DPI mode and adjust the display scaling settings on your Mac\.
 For more information, see [WorkSpaces High DPI Display Support](high_dpi_support.md)\.

+## I'm having trouble copying and pasting<a name="copy_paste"></a>

+If you are having trouble copying and pasting, confirm the following to help solve your issue:
++ Your administrator has enabled clipboard redirection for your WorkSpace\.
+**Note**
+Clipboard redirection isn’t supported in the WorkSpaces Linux client application\.
++ The uncompressed object size is under the maximum of 20 MB\.
++ The data type that you copied is supported for clipboard redirection\.
+For a list of supported data types, see [Understanding Cloud Access Software Copy/Paste Feature](https://help.teradici.com/s/article/1654) in the Teradici documentation\.